pydata/patsy/doc/expert-model-specification.rst

 want an intercept, include the constant :const:`INTERCEPT` in your list of terms (which is just sugar for ``Term([])``).

-Alternatively, you could also just pass your term lists to :func:`design_matrix_builders` directly, and skip the :class:`ModelDesc` entirely -- all of the highlevel API functions like :func:`dmatrix` accept :class:`DesignMatrixBuilder` objects as well as :class:`ModelDesc` objects.
+.. note:: Another option is to just pass your term lists directly to :func:`design_matrix_builders`, and skip the :class:`ModelDesc` entirely -- all of the highlevel API functions like :func:`dmatrix` accept :class:`DesignMatrixBuilder` objects as well as :class:`ModelDesc` objects.

+Example: say our data has 100 different numerical columns that we want to include in our design -- and we also have a few categorical variables with a more complex interaction structure.
+Here's one
+solution:

+.. include:: _examples/add_predictors.py
+   :code:

+.. ipython:: python
+   :suppress:

+   execfile("_examples/add_predictors.py")

+.. ipython:: python

+   extra_predictors = ["x%s" % (i,) for i in range(10)]
+   desc = add_predictors("np.log(y) ~ a*b + c:d", extra_predictors)
+   desc.describe()

 The factor protocol
 -------------------